PLT-Columbia/Prog-2-Syntax-Analysis/README.md

         -I $LLVM_HOME/build/lib/clang/12.0.0/include/;
 ```

-This will generate a `dot` file in your `/tmp` directory.
-Look for the file name in your screen.
+This will generate a `dot` file in your `/tmp/` directory.
+Look out for the dot file name in your screen.
 Then run,
 ```
 dot -Tpdf /tmp/<dot file name> -o output/AstView.pdf
 ```